-Eliminator was built for this "Reknown Special 3", but suits most battery valve sets.
+Eliminator was built for this "Renown Special 3", but suits most

 The first generation of radio valves were